TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/AccessControl/AccessControlOptions/Index.rst

 .. include:: /Images/AutomaticScreenshots/AccessControl/AccessModule.rst.txt

-Editing permissions is described in details in the :ref:`Getting Started Tutorial <t3start:page-permissions>`.
+Editing permissions is described in details in chapter :ref:`page-permissions`.

 A user must be "admin" *or* the owner of a page in order to edit its permissions.